Stable homotopy groups of spheres: From dimension 0 to 90: The Adams differential

 \section{The Adams $d_5$ differential}

+\revv{ Table \ref{tab:Adams-d5} lists the multiplicative generators of the Adams $E_5$-page through the 92-stem whose $d_5$ differentials are non-zero, or whose $d_5$ differentials are zero for non-obvious reasons. }

 \begin{thm} Table \ref{tab:Adams-d5} lists some values of the Adams $d_5$ differential on multiplicative generators.
-The Adams $d_5$ differential is zero on all multiplicative generators not listed in the table.
-The list is complete through the 95-stem, except that: \begin{enumerate} \item $d_5(\D^2 g_2)$ might equal $\tau^2 \D^2 h_2 g^2$. \end{enumerate} \end{thm}
+Through the 92-stem, the Adams $d_5$ differential is zero on all multiplicative generators not listed in the table. \end{thm}

 \begin{proof} The $d_5$ differential on many multiplicative generators is zero.
 For the majority of such multiplicative generators, the $d_5$ differential is zero because there are no possible non-zero values, or by comparison to the Adams spectral sequence for $C\tau$, or by comparison to $\tmf$ or $\mmf$.
 In a few cases, the multiplicative generator is already known to be a permanent cycle; $h_1 h_6$ is one such example.
 A few additional cases appear in Table \ref{tab:Adams-d5} because their proofs require further explanation.